paulkogni/postdoc-year1/notes.md

 - finish slides Daniela
 - finish neonates slides
 - mlcloud stuff
-- for rebuttal
-    - [ ] set up the sftp wizzard in vscode (copy stuff from my working machine)
-    - [ ] write new datalaoder for big trainging
-        - [ ] skm-tea
-        - [ ] CINE
-    - [ ] write new training script (expXXX)
-        - [ ] skmtea
-        - [ ] cine

-    - training on all acc factors at the same time
-        - [ ] write dataloader for training on all acc. factors at the same time
-            - should be very similar to original dataloader
-            - but instead of one list of files for one acc factor there should be a big list of files with all acc. factors at the same time
-            - OR we randomly sample acc. factor in the get_item function
-            - both, for cine and skmtea
-        - [ ] write evaluation
-            - instead of saving the reconstructions, the evaluation should be done online
-            - this means:
-                1. perform reconstruction -> compute ssim and psnr -> add it to list
-                2. compute segmentation (no need for re-training) -> compute dice -> add it to list
-                3. compute average scores for the acceleration factor
-            - do this on a basis for one acc. factor, all in parallel
-            - the two datasets in parallel
-            - should be 16 (2x8) evaluation scripts running at the same time

 - internal wiki alternatives
     - MS sharepoint could be something